gbaranski/houseflow/README.md

 Set up, manage, and control your Houseflow devices, that includes connected home products like lights, cameras, thermostats, relays and more – all from the Houseflow app.

-# 🔴 Documentation is so outdated, will update soon
+# 🔴 Documentation is outdated, will update soon

 - [Houseflow](#houseflow)
   - [Get started](#get-started)